-- b.
-In Districts I, II, III and IV, additional parking requirements for motels, hotels, theaters, restaurants, retail stores, professional offices and all other commercial uses: one parking space required for every two employees, based on the time period that the maximum amount of employees are working. - c.
-Given the unique nature of District I Main Street, there are no parking requirements for this district in the zoning ordinance.
-Parking requirements for this district are instead set forth in the Site Plan Review Regulations. - 4.
-For commercial, industrial and institutional uses, there shall be adequate space for Vehicle maneuvering and traffic. - 5.
-No parking lot design requiring or encouraging vehicles to back out onto a public way shall be permitted. - 6.
+- 1. Single family dwellings, single family dwellings with an accessory dwelling unit, and two-family dwellings shall provide 2 spaces of off-street parking per dwelling unit, either by means of open air space or garage space, each having an area of ten (10) feet wide by twenty (20) feet long. - 2.
+Parking for multi-family dwellings and nonresidential uses shall be provided as required by the Town of Bethlehem Site Plan Review Regulations. - 3.
+For commercial, industrial and institutional uses, there shall be adequate space for vehicle maneuvering and traffic. - 4.
+No parking lot design requiring or encouraging vehicles to back out onto a public way shall be permitted. - 5.
 Adequate off-street loading area shall be provided by all commercial, industrial, and institutional uses.
-The area shall be located so that all vehicles that are loading and unloading shall be clearly out of the road right-of-way.
+The area shall be located so that all vehicles that are loading and unloading shall be clearly out of the road right-of-way. - I. All new or expanded multifamily dwellings and nonresidential uses and changes of use shall be subject to the Town of Bethlehem Site Plan Review Regulations.